April 1982 Paris car bombing

 On 22 April 1982, a powerful car bomb detonated on Rue Marbeuf in the 8th arrondissement of Paris in France during the morning rush hour.
 It killed a young woman and injured 60 other people.
 The offices of the Lebanese newspaper Al-Watan al-Arabi appeared to be the target.

 Background

 Relations between France and Syria were generally excellent until the assassination of the French Ambassador to Lebanon, Louis Delamare, on 4 September 1981.
 Delamare was shot in West Beirut nearby a Syrian Army roadblock during the Syrian occupation of Lebanon.
 An investigation from the Al-Watan Al-Arabi newspaper, which is anti-Syrian, found that Lebanese Shi'ites acting on behalf of the Syrian special services were responsible.
 This account was soon spread throughout the French press.

-In March a high speed Le Capitole train in France was bombed, killing five people.
+In March a high speed Capitole train in France was bombed, killing five people.
 On 4 April 1982, Israeli diplomat Yacov Barsimantov was assassinated in Paris, apparently the work of the Palestine Liberation Organisation (PLO) or the Lebanese Armed Revolutionary Factions (LARF).